OrganAssist Version 3.2

 You can add Verse markers to a track which makes it possible to change the number of verses during playback.

-In the Edit window, if you right-click at the start of the first verse (after the introduction), you can add a verse marker.
+In the Edit window, if you right-click in the top area of the window, at the start of the first verse (after the introduction), you can add a verse marker.
 Repeat this to add a Verse marker at the start of each verse.
+The vertical cursor line helps you to place the marker in the short silence between verses.

-Verse markers can be moved in the same way as Stop markers.
+Verse markers, coloured Yellow, can be moved in the same way as Stop markers.
 They should be placed at a point where no notes are sounding.

 Now, at the bottom of the window, next to the duration, there is a verse counter.
 By clicking on the up and down arrows you can select a different number of verses.
 During playback, OrganAssist will start with the introduction and first verse, it will then omit or repeat verses as required and finish with the last verse.
 As it progresses it will display the current verse and the total selected (i.e. 2/4)